 To be a real contender in the commercial wine market, Jonathan and Tony knew Sevenhill’s image needed a serious overhaul.
 The vineyard’s rich religious history had to gently take a back seat and let those heavenly grapes do the talking.
 But being the biggest champions of the brand, these guys were fiercely protective of it, too.
 This led to many passionate discussions and finally, an epiphany.

-To pay homage to the visionaries who created the Clare Valley’s first winery, we used a combination of two printing technologies for Sevenhill’s wine labels.
+To pay homage to the visionaries who created the Clare Valley’s first winery, we used a combination of two printing technologies on the new Sevenhill Range of wine labels.
 The application of paper labels followed by an over-printed journey line was not only a fitting tribute to the past, but signalled exciting times ahead in the future.

-Sevenhill’s wine packaging is currently featured in the Message on a Bottle exhibition.
+Sevenhill’s wine packaging was featured in the Message on a Bottle exhibition.